Roman Holiday (1953) Directed by William Wyler. Gregory Peck, Audrey Hepburn, Eddie Albert (119 min).

 At first, Head thought that her major job as costumer would be to disguise Hepburn’s so-called “figure flaws” her long neck, prominent collarbone, thin arms and strong dancer’s legs, not to mention her flat chest.
 Nobody at Paramount thought their new star would be setting standards for a new kind of beauty.
 The New York Times wrote recently, “Thanks to their first glimpse of Audrey Hepburn in Roman Holiday, half a generation of young females stopped stuffing their bras and teetering on stiletto heels.”
 (Keogh).
 One of the three Oscars the film won (out of 10 nominations) was for Edith Head’s costumes, her fifth, the others were for Hepburn and the screenplay.

 Audrey Hepburn fell in love with Rome and lived there for many years.
 She and her first husband, Mel Ferrer, kept an apartment there, and when she withdrew from films after marrying her second husband, Dr. Andrea Dotti, she lived there full time.
 Her second son, Luca Dotti, was born there.
 Luca Dotti wrote in the May, 2013 Vanity Fair, "My mother's fame began with her role in Roman Holiday (1953) made only a short time after World War II, when people were still recovering from the loss and deprivation it had caused.
 With that film, my mother became almost a second Colosseum; an icon of the city, an icon of a different, free-and-easy Roman spirit that was symbolized by a girl who travelled the world on a Vespa."
-The affection for Hepburn, Peck and this film is still visible in 21st century Rome.

 Her director said, “Audrey was the spirit of youth—and I knew that very soon the entire world would fall in love with her, as all of us on the picture did.”
 Peck said of his co-star, “It was my good luck during that wonderful summer in Rome to be the first of her screen fellows, to hold out my hand, and help her keep her balance as she did her spins and pirouettes.
 Those months were probably the happiest experience I ever had making movies.”